seandenigris/XML-Parser/repository/XML-Parser.package/DTDParameterEntity.class/README.md

-This class is for paramter entities with replacements.
+This class is for parameter entities with replacements.